tsou-oursler-development/rust-client/README.md

 we feel as though we have accomplished quite a bit!
 We both learned a great deal about the crates we used, and though we needed help connecting the controller and view, this was also a learning process which taught us a great deal about Rust channels.
 There have been large architectural rewrites and many lines of abandoned code, but the final project is a working IRC client. <br>
-Future goals for this project would be to work on more message parsing to allow for extended user functionality and to work on the tui bugs mentioned above.
+Future goals for this project would be to work on more message parsing to allow for extended user functionality and to work on the tui bugs mentioned above.<br>
+We would also like to add a drop-down menu of existing channels for a user to connect to and some sort of warning if the user has selected an invalid server in the login process.<br>
 <hr>
 <h2> License </h2>
 LICENSE LINK.